 - Every College of Engineering classroom is equipped with a video projector or large display capable of showing content from a instructor-supplied device (laptop, tablet, etc.).

 - In addition, audio capability is provided so that any sound or music from the device can be played over the speakers installed in the classroom.

-- The instructions below cover the basics of using these capabilities with a laptop or other device.
+- The instructions below cover the basics of connecting to these systems with a laptop or other device.

 All CAEN-supported College of Engineering classrooms (including reservable CAEN computer labs) contain display capabilities, consisting of at least one projector or large LED monitor.
 The number of projectors and their brightness (ranging from 3000-10000 Lumens) varies depending on the size and needs of the room.